It's never too early to get the kiddos helping out in the kitchen. Give them a floury high-five by sending them on one of these fab cooking classes...

 School holidays are always just around the corner, and that means one thing: Camp Asia Super Chef!
-Your little one will learn only from the best, resident culinary expert Head Chef Tim Ong, who has taught over 1000 kids to whip up more than 20,000 recipes.
-Young students will also get to flex their entrepreneurial skills as they practice setting up their own restaurant and inviting a special guest (you!) to dine.
-Bon Appetit!
+Your little one will learn from resident culinary expert Head Chef Tim Ong, who has taught over 1000 kids to whip up more than 20,000 recipes.
+Young students will also get to flex their entrepreneurial skills as they practise setting up their own restaurant and inviting a special guest (you!) to dine.
+Bon appetit!

 Hang out with the Hungry Mummies for a class or two and learn how to whip up healthy, delicious meals for the whole family in a jiffy.
-Alongside your own little sous chef, these customised cooking lessons will have you creating meals cooked according to your family’s preference, dietary restrictions and budget in mind.
-You’ll also learn handy tips on regarding meal planning and budgeting to make this an all-round practical feast!
+Alongside your own little sous chef, these customised cooking lessons will have you creating meals that cater to your family’s preferences and dietary restrictions.
+You’ll also learn handy tips on meal planning and budgeting to make this an all-round practical feast!

 The Little Things

 The Little Things is the big creation of former pre-school teacher Emily Yeo and passionate home cook Valerie Lee.
 We love that these ladies encourage independence in the kitchen and a hands-on approach to learning cooking skills.
 In the weekly two-hour sessions, kiddos will take on cool challenges such as meal-planning, food prep (which they will shop for at the market!), recipe creating and even the occasional team project for the local community.